LeeJMorel/TeamProject01/README.md

 While it is not explicitly specified in the project specification found in the text, the user query component of this project must be able to support as many queries from a user as the user wishes; each opportunity must be prompted, with the prompt including the sentinel for input when the user is ready to quit.

-### Project02

-In your textbook, Building Java Programs, 5th Edition, on page 1027 (1026 eBook) of Chapter 16 please do Programming Project #3.

-The implimentation of several methods is (or can be) the same between our ArrayList and LinkedList.
-Write a common abstract superclass called AbstractList that impliments the common behavior and is extended by both ArrayList and LinkedList.
-Factor out the common code from the two list classes into this abstract superclass so that no code duplication occurs between the two.
-Use iterators whenever possible in the abstract code to ensure that the implimentation is efficient for both types of lists.

 #### Project Expectations